Coronavirus (COVID-19) information

 How is the Secretariat supporting current scholars and fellows?

 All scholars and fellows in the UK have been contacted via email with information about the support available to them during this time.
-We also have a dedicated page with information for current awardees that is being updated on a regular basis.
+We also have a dedicated page with information for current awardees.
 Scholars with specific concerns relating to their award can contact their Programme Officer – UK, who will be happy to help.

 Will interviews for 2020/2021 Chevening Awards continue to go ahead?